SIG Sauer M17

 The SIG Sauer M17 and M18 are service pistols derived from the SIG Sauer P320 in use with the United States Armed Forces.
-On January 19, 2017, the United States Army announced that a customized version of SIG Sauer's P320 had won the Army's XM17 Modular Handgun System competition.
-The full-sized model was designated the M17, and the shorter length carry model, the M18.
-The guns have subsequently been adopted by the Army, Navy, Marine Corps, Air Force, and Space Force.
-The pistol replaces the Beretta M9, as well as several other handguns across the services.
-There are two color variants, coyote brown and black, for both the M17 and M18, though almost all have been produced in brown.

-Modular Handgun System competition
+Design

 When the requirements were formulated for a new handgun for the U.S. Army, one of the tenets of the proposal was that an existing model handgun was desired to fulfill the requirements laid out in the Modular Handgun System Request for Proposal, known as the XM17 Procurement.

 SIG Sauer submitted a P320 with a number of modifications for the XM17 Modular Handgun System competition.